-- When you read an SPK file you specify which ephemeris object is to be the "target" and which is to be the "observer." - The SPK system returns the state of the target relative to the observer. - The position data point from the "observer" to the "target." - The velocity is that of the "target" relative to the "observer."
+- When you read an SPK file you specify which ephemeris object is to be the "target" and which is to be the "observer." - The SPK system returns the state of the target relative to the observer. ("State" means position and velocity) - The position data point from the "observer" to the "target." - The velocity is that of the "target" relative to the "observer."

-Caution: state (observer, target) ≠ - state (target, observer)unless the state is geometric (no aberration corrections).
+Caution: state (observer, target) ≠ - state (target, observer) unless the state is geometric (no aberration corrections)